geneseframework/mapper/README.md

 create(Date, '2021-02-19T17:36:53.999Z');                       // new Date('2021-02-19T17:36:53.999Z')
 ```

-The usage of `Date` constructor may be interesting because `@genese/mapper` will check if the type of the variable is correct :
+The usage of `Date` constructor may be interesting because `@genese/mapper` will check at compile time if the type of the variable is correct :

 ```ts
 const foo: number = create('Date', '2021-02-19T17:36:53.999Z'); // no error detected